 Address: Calle Gran Vía de Colón, 4, 18001 Granada, Spain

-Notice all the pomegranates around you as you walk around the city.
-From metalwork on street pipes, to paintings on street signs, to pylons on the street they’re plentiful!
+If you’re looking for a casual way to engage in the culture of the city, and what to do in Granada that’s simple and free, simply notice all the pomegranates around you as you walk around the city.
+From metalwork on street pipes, to paintings on street signs, to pylons on the street, they are plentiful!
 That’s because it’s the symbol of Granada.
 Simply put, the word pomegranate is “Granada” in Spanish.
-The city was renamed after the fruit during the Moorish period many centuries ago.
+The city was renamed for the fruit many centuries ago during its Moorish period.

 Casa Museo Max Moreau is truly worth a stop.
 It only takes about 30 minutes or so to walk through and if you wish to stay longer and take photos you can stay as long as its open.
 The beautiful home and views from it’s upper balcony and back garden are wonderful.
 Even if you’re unfamiliar with this Belgian artist, as we were, it’s worth seeing his incredible art and walking around for a bit.
 I instantly grew envious of his artist studio room of the home where he spent the last years of his life.
 It’s operating hours, as per a sign on the museum door, are as follows: Tuesday through Saturdays, 10:30am to 1:30pm and 5:00pm to 7:00pm.